-- Products (and all relevant components) on the ASOS Platforms must not be tested on animals. - In accordance with the EU animal testing ban that came into effect on 11 March 2013, brands selling cosmetic products in the EU to ASOS must comply with the requirements of EU law. - ASOS supports a worldwide ban on animal testing, however, recognises that some beauty brands may teston animals if required by local market regulations.
+- No product sold on ASOS.com should be tested on animals. - In accordance with the EU animal testing ban that came into effect on 11th March 2013, brands selling cosmetic products in the EU through any of ASOS' websites must comply with the requirements of EU law. - ASOS supports a worldwide ban on animal testing, however recognises some beauty brands selling through ASOS' websites, who also sell their products through other channels, may still be testing on animals if required by local market regulations.